edhowland/vish/Overview.md

 By default, all of these programs will pre-load the file ./std/lib.vs before compiling and running your program.
 This can be disabled with the '--no-stdlib' flag.

+## Additional standard library functions

+Below is a list of additional library files that can be loaded with the -l flag:

+- std/list.vs

 ## Extending the language with more builtin functions.